The ICE examines the Climate Change Committee’s latest advice to the UK government on reducing carbon emissions.

 Carbon budgets are an integral part of the UK’s response to climate change.
-Covering five-yearly periods, they ensure steady progress towards the 2050 net zero target.
+Covering five-yearly periods, and usually set 12 years in advance, they ensure steady progress towards the 2050 net zero target.

 A positive outlook